TaxFoundation/worldwide-corporate-tax-rates/source_documentation.md

 * **ERI - Eritrea:** Corporate income tax rate of 30 percent, see Bloomberg Tax, "Country Guides - Eritrea," https://www.bloomberglaw.com/product/tax/document/26317091880.

 * **ESH - Western Sahara:**  Is a disputed territory partially controlled by the self-proclaimed Sahrawi Arab Democratic Republic and partially occupied by neighboring Morocco, with businesses apparently not paying taxes, see Wikipedia, "Western Sahara," https://en.wikipedia.org/wiki/Western_Sahara#cite_note-leak1-86.
-But since no official information can be found on this, the corporate income tax rate continues to be 'N/A.'
+Since no official information can be found on this, the corporate income tax rate continues to be 'N/A.'

 * **FLK - Falkland Islands (Malvinas):** Corporate income tax rate of 26 percent, see Treasury, Tax & Pensions, "Tax Quick Links: 2020 New Rates," Falkland Islands Government, https://www.fig.gov.fk/treasury/images/PDFs/New_Rates_2020_for_public.pdf.